How to Be Intentional & Authentic

 Ask before reacting/responding

-Your journey to being intentional starts with lying a solid foundation that you’re able to build off of and grow.
+Your journey to being intentional starts with laying a solid foundation that you’re able to build off of and grow.
 In my own journey, I found that asking these three questions helped guide me to being intentional on auto-pilot.
 Granted, that are times you may have to come back to this, but this creates that solid foundation for you.

 “Will it benefit me?”